 Application and Eligibility

-We understand that many families may have difficulty accessing the SAT with the conditions of the pandemic.
-Therefore we have made the following updates for the 2022-23 application process to accommodate all students:
+We have made the following updates for the 2022-23 application process to accommodate all students:

-- Students will have the choice to submit SAT scores as part of their application file for the 2022-23 application process.
+- All applicants will be required to submit the SAT scores as part of their application file.

 - As always, IMSA will continue to uphold our holistic admissions review process of all submitted applications by considering all aspects of the application file (grade history, teacher evaluations, essays, activities and awards) regardless of the presence of SAT scores.

 - IMSA can financially support SAT registration fees for any students who are admitted and may qualify for need.